Plant Diet FAQs

 Everyone's experience is different.
 You may feel more emotionally sensitive, have vivid dreams, or experience waves of insight, release, or calm.
 If your intention is around healing a specific wound, that wound may get triggered.
 Some people get sick during diets, others don’t.
 Some have emotionally volatile experiences, some cruise through with little or no disruption.
 Whatever happens, your plant is still working with you.

 That’s okay.
-Generally I’ve observed that the more sensitive someone is, the more active and alive the plant will feel in their system.
+Generally, the more sensitive someone is, the more active and alive the plant will feel in their system.
 But plant medicine doesn't always communicate through big feelings or visions.
-Often, the work is quiet, happening beneath the surface.
+Plants are bio-dynamic, so Often, the work is quiet, happening beneath the surface.
 Keep showing up, listening, and being present.
 Trust in the intelligence of the plant.

 Yes, but slow down as much as possible.
 Create more spaciousness in your schedule so that you can reflect, meditate and journal.
 Avoid unnecessary stimulation and spend more time in nature - especially sitting with the plant you’re dieting.
 Even subtle shifts in rhythm can deepen the connection.